 CATIE: Catie’s career in Agriculture really started with her love of animals.
 She always hung out with her mom in their garden when she was a kid but a few years ago, she tried her hand at animal husbandry on a local farm and it was all downhill (actually, more like uphill) from there!
 She now has dozens of chickens, turkeys, ducks, geese, and a few goats, sheep, and peacocks.

 When Catie isn’t tending to her animals, she loves to spend time in her ever-growing garden at home with her dog, Ham.
-She’s constantly adding plants to her garden because she falls in love with a new one every day while at work!
-If she does decide to ever take a break from gardening (as if), she enjoys long drives, traveling, exploring new plant nurseries and antique stores, or spending time with her friends at her farm.
+She’s constantly adding plants to her garden because she falls in love with a new one every day while at work.
+When not gardening, Catie enjoys long drives, traveling, exploring new plant nurseries and antique stores, or spending time with her friends at her farm.

-While gardening, Catie loves to examine the plants and check for any health issues or concerns.
-She enjoys the challenge of “plant diagnostics” and coming up with new and organic ways to maintain a healthy garden.
+Catie enjoys the challenge of plant disease & pest diagnostics and coming up with new and organic ways to maintain a healthy garden.
 She’s learned a great amount about creating a biodiverse environment from her coworkers and loves to trade ideas/experiences with her team.

 Favorite native plant: Baptisia Australis